rahiii/Camera-as-Synth/README.md

 - **Harmonic**: Raise-arms gestures generate harmonic arpeggios
 - **Doppler FM**: Spin gestures create frequency-shifted effects
 - **Ambient**: Low motion, stillness produces ambient textures

+## Troubleshooting

+### FFmpeg Not Found Error

+If you encounter `RuntimeError: No ffmpeg exe could be found`:

+- The `imageio-ffmpeg` package should automatically download ffmpeg binaries on first import
+- Try running your script again - it should download ffmpeg automatically
+- If it still fails, ensure `imageio-ffmpeg` is installed: `pip install imageio-ffmpeg`

+### Pose Model Not Found

+If you see `FileNotFoundError` for `pose_landmarker_full.task`:
+- Download the model from [MediaPipe Pose Solutions](https://developers.google.com/mediapipe/solutions/vision/pose_landmarker)
+- Place `pose_landmarker_full.task` in the project root directory

+### Video Processing Issues

+- **Large video files**: Processing may take significant time and memory.
+Consider using `MAX_VIDEO_DURATION_LOCAL` in `config.py` to limit processing duration
+- **Webcam not working**: Check that your camera is not being used by another application
+- **Low frame rate**: Ensure your video has a valid FPS (the system defaults to 30 FPS if detection fails)

+### Virtual Environment Issues

+If packages aren't found after installation:
+- Ensure your virtual environment is activated (you should see `(venv)` in your terminal prompt)
+- Try reinstalling: `pip install --upgrade -r requirements.txt`